jahudka/nittro-project/README.md

 ### Application layout
  - Configuration is stored in `./etc`.
  - Executable console tool is at `./bin/console`.
- - All application sources are under `./src`.
+ - All application sources are under `./src`, which is a PSR-4 namespace root for the `App` namespace; autoloading in this namespace is provided by Composer.
  - All caches and logs are under `./var`.

 ### Doctrine